On-Policy Policy Gradient Reinforcement Learning Without On-Policy Sampling: Experiments

 \subsection{Correcting Sampling Error During RL Training}

-We are ultimately interested in understanding how replacing on-policy sampling with \PROPS{} affects the data efficiency of on-policy learning, where the target policy is continually updated.
-In the following experiments, we train \RL{} agents with \PROPS{} and on-policy sampling to evaluate (1) the data efficiency of training and (2) the sampling error $D_{\KL{}}(\pi_\sD || \pi_\vtheta)$ throughout training.
-We measure data efficiency as the return achieved within a fixed training budget.
-Due to the expense of running \ROS{} \citep{zhong2022robust} in the \RL{} setting, we omit it from this analysis.
+We are ultimately interested in understanding how replacing on-policy sampling with PROPS affects the data efficiency of on-policy learning.
+In the following experiments, we train RL agents with PROPS and on-policy sampling to evaluate (1) the data efficiency of training, (2) the distribution of returns achieved at the end of training, and (3) the sampling error throughout training.
+We use the same sampling error metrics described in the previous section and measure data efficiency as the return achieved within a fixed training budget.
+Since ROS is computationally expensive and fails to reduce sampling error in MuJoCo tasks even with a fixed policy, we omit it from MuJoCo experiments.

-We use \PPO{}~\citep{schulman2017proximal} to update the target policy.
-We consider two baseline methods for providing data to compute \PPO{} updates: (1) vanilla \PPO{} with on-policy sampling, and (2) \PPO{} with on-policy sampling and a replay buffer of size $b$ (\PPOBuffer{}). \PPOBuffer{} is a naive method for improving data efficiency of on-policy algorithms by reusing off-policy data collected by old target policies as if it were on-policy data.
-Although \PPOBuffer{} will have biased gradients, it has been successfully applied in difficult learning tasks~\citep{berner2019dota}.
+\textbf{Experimental setup.} We use PPO~\citep{schulman2017proximal} to update the target policy and consider two baseline methods for providing data to compute PPO updates: (1) vanilla PPO with on-policy sampling, and (2) PPO with on-policy sampling using a buffer of size $b$ (PPO-Buffer).
+PPO-Buffer is a naive method for improving data efficiency of on-policy algorithms by reusing off-policy data collected by old target policies as if it were on-policy data.
+Although PPO-Buffer computes biased gradients, it has been successfully applied in difficult learning tasks~\citep{berner2019dota}.
+Since PROPS and PPO-Buffer have access to the same amount of data for each policy update, any performance difference between these two methods arises from differences in how they sample actions during data collection.

-In these experiments, we use a buffer size of $b = 2$ such that agents retain a batch of data for one extra iteration before discarding it.
-Since \PROPS{} and \PPOBuffer{} compute target policy updates with $b$ times as much learning data as \PPO{}, we integrate this extra data by increasing the minibatch size for target and behavior policy updates by a factor of $b$.
-To ensure a fair comparison between algorithms, we tune each algorithm separately using a hyperparameter sweep described in Appendix~\ref{app:hyperparameter_sweep}.
-We report results for the hyperparameters yielding the largest final return.
-For each algorithm and task, we plot the interquartile mean (IQM) return throughout training as well as the distribution of returns achieved at the end of training (\textit{i.e.}, the performance profile)~\citep{agarwal2021deep}.
+In MuJoCo experiments, we set $b = 2$ such that agents retain each batch of data for one extra iteration before discarding it.
+In GridWorld, we use $b = 1$ and discard all historic data.
+Since PROPS and PPO-Buffer compute target policy updates with $b$ times as much learning data as PPO, we integrate this extra data by increasing the minibatch size for target and behavior policy updates by a factor of $b$.
+Further experimental details including hyperparameter tuning are described in Appendix~\ref{app:hyperparameter_sweep}.
+For MuJoCo tasks, we plot the mean return throughout training as well as the distribution of returns achieved at the end of training (\textit{i.e.}, the performance profile)~\citep{agarwal2021deep}.
+For GridWorld, we plot the fraction of times agents find the optimal goal (\textit{i.e.}, the success rate).